Skip to Content

 Lake Tahoe.
 Photo by Fabian Quintero on Unsplash

-Your children will love playing in all of the snow that still remains on the ground while you enjoy some time away from work.
-Your significant other may also want to find their way onto one of the many ski slopes for an afternoon of fun.
+Play in the snow that still remains on the ground, or even hit one of the many ski slopes for an afternoon of fun.
 And yes, there’s still snow here in spring!

 Tahoe makes a great spring break destination, different from the traditional US destinations because it is less crowded and the activities are numerous.